vahurtad/GoogleBooksSearch/README.md

 ### Better

 I can make this app better by changing the design, colors and theme to make it more appealing towards the user.
 Another change I would fix the loading screens to show a better design.

+### Tools Used

+🖍️ Chalk and Inquirer for CLI
+React for Web